Borage oil

 Tales from nature

-Borragine (Borago Officinalis) is an annual wild herbaceous plant of the Boraginaceae family, widespread in Italy, Europe and America.
-The name leads to the Latin term "Borra" (fur, raw wool), or to the Arabic "Aburash" which means "father of sweat", as its flowers favor sweating.
+Borragine (Borago Officinalis) It is an annual wild herbaceous plant of the Boraginaceae family, widespread in Italy, Europe and America.
+The name traces either at the end of the Latin term "Borra" (fur, raw wool), or to the Arabic "Aburash" which means "father of sweat", as its flowers favor sweating.

 It has purple and blue -shaped blue flowers and is very recognizable.
 From its seeds the vegetable oil of borage seeds is obtained, rich in gamma-linolenic acid (GLA), it is a source of beauty and extraordinary benefits for women and the human body in general: it boasts a high anti-inflammatory and antioxidant power, It is used as a rebalancing of the female hormonal system and is considered a purifying for blood.